Timeboxing: A simple and efficient time management technique

 Timeboxing a meeting to set limits to unproductive meetings

 Meetings are usually a big waste of time, but from time to time they can still be real work, especially when you need people to agree on something or collective brainpower to solve a problem.
+By the way, here's an excellent guide on how to run a productive meeting.

 If you decide to have a meeting and it’s not a creative or bonding one, timeboxing can help you set a strict limit in order to stop a meeting from turning into a time-wasting activity.